Dental Assisting Maryland General Expanded Functions, Continuing Education Workforce Certificate

 Maryland Board of Dental Examiners

 Financial Aid and Payment Options

-High School Diploma or GED.
+High School Diploma or GED (self report to DANB).
+Individual must have been employed as a clinical dental assistant for at least one year, or provide official transcripts verifying successful completion of a Dental Assisting program at a DANB approved institution.
 Must be employed as a dental assistant throughout the duration of the course.
 Letter from your current dental employer verifying their willingness to supervise your clinical training and attest to your skills.
 Must be employed in a general dental practice.

 All students must be computer literate and have Internet access.